greduan/domain-container/SPEC.md

 ![blackbox image on imgur](https://www.lucidchart.com/publicSegments/view/44c0eae6-217a-460d-9255-57555bc03148/image.png)

 - `._knex` is a Knex instance passed in at instantiation.
-- `._customProps` is an object with things to pass to models before they interact with the DB.
+- `._modelExtras` is an object with things to pass to models before they interact with the DB.
 Examples of usage are mailer instances or other such things.
 - `._models` is an object containing Krypton model constructors.
 The methods